quasarframework/quasar-framework.org/source/guide/quasar-cli.md

 title: Quasar CLI
 ---
-Quasar CLI allows you to start new projects in no time by generating a starter boilerplate filled with everything that you need.
+Quasar CLI allows you to start new projects in no time by generating a starter boilerplate filled with everything you need.
 It also does most of the heavy-lifting so you don’t have to take care of the redundant tasks.
 You must install it to generate and manage a Quasar App.

 ``` bash
 $ npm install -g quasar-cli